-A.R.S. § 43-1088: A credit is allowed for the amount of voluntary cash contributions to a charitable organization that spends at least 50% of its budget on services to Arizona residents who received TANF benefits or low-income Arizona residents (income of less than 150% of the federal poverty level).
+A.R.S. § 43-1088: A credit is allowed for the amount of voluntary cash contributions to a qualifying charitable organization (QCO) that spends at least 50% of its budget on services to Arizona residents who received TANF benefits or low-income Arizona residents (income of less than 150% of the federal poverty level).
 The credit amount is up to \$400 for married filing jointly taxpayers and \$200 for all other taxpayers.
+A credit is also allowed for donations to a qualified foster care charitable organization (QFCO) that meets the requirements of a QCO in addition to providing ongoing services to at least 200 foster children and spending at least 50% of its budget on ongoing services to foster children.
+If donating to a QFCO the credit amount is not to exceed \$800 for married filing jointly taxpayers and \$400 for all other taxpayers.

 A.R.S. § 43-1089: The private school tuition organization credit is allowed for cash contributions to a school tuition organizations up to \$1,000 for married filing jointly filers and \$500 for all other taxpayers.
+The credit amounts are adjusted annually for inflation.